adam900710/btrfs_talk/raid56.md

 In this talk, I'll go through the rabbit holes of:

-- RAID56 in generic
+- RAID56 in general

-  Not an expert here, Neil Brown would provide more details on this topic.
+  Not an expert here, Neil Brown would be the expert here.

-  Thus this would really be a simple introduction to the RAID56 features used in btrfs.
+  Thus this would really be a simple introduction to the RAID56 idea.

 - RAID56 in btrfs